How to pay cloud providers?

 How to save on international payments fees?

-While cloud providers often convert their pricing from USD to other currencies, they may not have the best exchange rates.
+While cloud providers often convert their pricing from USD to other currencies, they may not have competitive exchange rates.
 It might be better for you to keep the invoices in USD and to pay them via account-to-account payments.
 Cards are known to charge hefty fees, and making a manual bank transfer via your bank’s clunky interface is slow and error prone.

 Crezco is an account-to-account payments solution which can help you securely pay all your domestic and international providers and suppliers with one click.
 No more high fees or hidden charges, save up to 85% on your international payment fees compared to high-street banks.
 You will not be left in the dark anymore and will be able to easily monitor your payments in real-time and automatically send remittance advice to your suppliers.